spm/spm-docs/docs/reference/docs/spm.tools.beamforming.inverse.md

         Sets the correlated pairs to be on the diagonal (default)of the prior matrix or off the diagonal, which is closer to how MSP behaves when specifying correlated priors. or both simultaneously

         * **Prior combination method** (choose from the menu)
-        How should we combine the correlated and uncorrelated priors (assuming we have both) +SUM: simple addition of the two priors to make one matrix. +REML: Two seperate priors, where the ReMLoptimisation will scale them automatically.
+        How should we combine the correlated and uncorrelated priors (assuming we have both) +SUM: simple addition of the two priors to make one matrix. +REML: Two separate priors, where the ReMLoptimisation will scale them automatically.
 (Default: sum)

         * **Matrix of correlated pairs** (select files)
         [OPTIONAL] BF.mat file containing a binary adjacency matrix of correlated pairs.
-If a matrix is not supplied, it will automatically look for a the homologous regions.TIP: If you want a source to not be correlated, pair it with itself (i.e. put a 1 on the diaconal element.
+If a matrix is not supplied, it will automatically look for a the homologous regions.TIP: If you want a source to not be correlated, pair it with itself (i.e. put a 1 on the diagonal element.

         * **Hyperprior optimisation** (choose from the menu)
         Model fitting via ReML.
 Select loose for (relatively) unrestricted sweep of the hyperpriors whereas strict mode forces the them to follow a rule of the noise being ~1/100th the magnitide of the sources